folio-org/ui-workflow/README.md

 ## Prerequisites

 In order to view and log into the platform being served up, a suitable Okapi backend will need to be running.
-The [testing-backend](https://app.vagrantup.com/folio/boxes/testing-backend) Vagrant box should work if your app does not yet have its own backend module.

 This requires `mod-workflow` and conditionally requires `mod-camunda`.